Ballet, Jazz, Tap, Irish Step, Modern, Pilates and Music’n Motion.

 CM III – Ballet/Jazz – Light pink leotard, pink transition tights, *pink Leather Ballet slipper, bare feet for jazz

-Leotard color: pale/light pink, it may have an attached short ballet skirt ( the skirt should not go past mid thigh) no excessive designs on the front please.
-Parents please shy away from any big tutu attached – children can not see their own feet.
+Leotard color: pale/light pink.
+It may have an attached short ballet skirt (the skirt should not extend past mid-thigh).
+Please refrain from excessive designs on the front.
+Parents, please refrain from any big tutus attached – children cannot see their own feet.

-Tumble Tots – Pink leo (no attached skirt) of any kind with black bike shorts or black leggings, barefeet
+Tumble Tots – Pink leotard (no attached skirt) of any kind with black bike shorts or black leggings, bare feet

-Ballet/ Jazz/ Tap (monday 4-5:30) – Pink leotard (No attached skirts or skirts of any kind), pink transition tights, Pink leather ballet slippers, tan buckle tap shoes #SO302, bloch tan , jazz shoe S401
+Ballet / Jazz / Tap (Monday 4-5:30) – Pink leotard (No attached skirts or skirts of any kind), pink transition tights, pink leather ballet slippers Bloch Giselle SO492G – pink with no ties Bloch Giselle, tan buckle tap shoes # SO302, Bloch tan, jazz shoe S401

-Ballet – All 45-90 minute classes – black leotard, pink transition tights, pink split sole leather ballet slippers Dansoft #SO258L
+Ballet – All 45–90-minute classes – black leotard, pink transition tights, pink split sole cloth slipper, Capezio Hanami #2037W

-Contemporary, Lyrical – All classes black leotard, tan transition tights or plain black leggings to the ankle, ½ sole slipper Capezio HO65
+Contemporary, Lyrical – All classes black leotard, tan transition tights or plain black leggings to the ankle, Capezio foot undeez #H07

-DCDC Dance wear: Black leggings, shorts and shirts with our logo on them are available for purchase.
-This apparel can be worn in particular classes.
-Legging and shorts can be worn in all classes except Ballet.
+DCDC Dance wear: Black leggings, shorts, and shirts featuring our logo are available for purchase.
+This apparel is suitable for specific classes.
+Leggings and shorts are permitted in all classes except Ballet.

 WOW Dancewear